MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

 1. [Enable the Private access traffic forwarding profile](#enable-microsoft-entra-private-access).

-## Create an App Proxy connector group
+## Create an application proxy connector group

-To configure Quick Access, you must have a connector group with at least one active App Proxy connector.
+To configure Quick Access, you must have a connector group with at least one active application proxy connector.

 If you don't already have a connector group set up, see [Configure connectors for Quick Access](how-to-configure-connectors.md).